-The Group generated €4.1 million in revenues, which is 20% higher than the revenues generated in 2022 (€3.4 million).
-Despite the improvement in revenues, the Group's financial results continue to be hampered by a shortage of apartment inventory available for delivery to clients given the cyclical nature of the Group's property development business.
-The resulting operating loss for the year amounted to €1.1 million compared to that of €1.4 million in the prior year.
+The Group generated €3.3 million in revenues, which is 20% lower than the revenues generated in 2023 (€4.1 million).
+As mentioned previously, the Group's financial results continue to be hampered by a shortage of inventory available for delivery to clients given the cyclical nature of the Group's property development business.
+After taking into account the €2 million impairment charge on inventories, the operating loss for the year amounted to €2.9 million compared to that of €1.1 million in the prior year.